p-barski/Android_Puzzle_Game/README.md

+Created in 12.2020.
 This is a simple sliding puzzle game on android written in kotlin.
 There is a video showing how the game works in game.mp4.
-This was a lab assignment.

 ### Start of a game
 ![](img/start.png)